YikeDM/Bootcamp/README.md

 The javascript challenge of Rock Paper Scissors is inside of "Other Projects" inside of my WWW web page, it has a functioning GUI.

+The main portfolio website is under the direcetory "MK TIME", and contains a website designed by myself.

 You may also navigate to

 https://github.com/YikeDM/spaceinvaders